dagronf/DSFStepperView/README.md

 * Cross-platform SwiftUI and Catalyst support for a consistent look.
 * `IBDesignable` support so you can see and configure your stepper views in Interface Builder
 * Increment decrement buttons with repeat (click/press and hold to continuously increment/decrement)
+* Indicator bar to indicate the current fractional value of the control *(optional)*
 * Editable via keyboard *(optional)*
 * Empty field support (useful for items that are 'default' or 'inherited' values) *(optional)*
 * Set minimum/maximum and increment values.
 Support for float values (eg. increment by 0.01)